zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ---
-title: Creating a Single-Page App with KendoUI
+title: Creating a Single-Page App with Kendo UI
+position: 2
 ---

 # Creating a Single-Page App with KendoUI - Music Dashboard